Narotam-Mishra/react-native-learning/ReadMe.txt

 # We can think of `baseline` as the line upon which the most letters sit in a word like, `Sphinx`.
 Relating this to flexbox the `baseline` value will align flex items based on their contents baseline.

 # Possible values of `alignItems` property are - `stretch`, `flex-start`, `flex-end`, `center` & `baseline`

+## Lec 31 - Align Self (4:03)

+# `alignItems` property is applied to the container and controls the alignment of all items within it,

+# `alignSelf` is applied to individual items, allowing us to control the alignment of each item independently.

+# The values available for `alignSelf` are similar to those used in alignItems.

+# The default value for `alignSelf` is `auto` and it inherits its value from the `alignItems` property of the parent flex container.

+# When `alignSelf` is set to `auto` it takes the value of the parents align items property which is `stretch`